eukras/article-wiki/INSTALL.md

 sudo service nginx restart
 ```

-This will serve the static/ dir from nginx rather than through the Python app,
+This will serve the `static/` dir from nginx rather than through the Python app,
 and add some micro-caching.

-And view http://localhost (or as specified).
+You shoudl now be able to view http://localhost (or as specified).

 This Nginx default config runs on HTTP, which is terrible practice.
 Use it just
 for the purpose of authenticating your LetsEncrypt certificates.
 Certbot will